Can an AI Receptionist Book Appointments in Dental Software?

 - Middleware bridge: A third-party connector sits between the AI and your PMS, translating commands between the two.
 This is common with server-based systems like Dentrix and Eaglesoft that weren't built for cloud-to-cloud communication.
 The bridge runs as a lightweight service on your office server or a dedicated virtual machine.

 - Local agent: A small application installed on your practice server reads and writes to the PMS database directly.
 This approach works with Open Dental and similar systems that expose local database access.
-It's fast but requires your server to stay online 24/7 for after-hours booking to work.
+It's fast but requires your server to stay online 24/7 for after-hours booking to function.

 | PMS Platform | Architecture | Integration Method | Real-Time Booking |